DanioHans/Shadows-of-the-Eternal-Night/Curse of Thornwake Isle/Session 2 notes.md

 we head towards the wizard camp now, as we suspect the children are there, sylas steps on something and alerts the wizards in the camp.

+a quick combat, where sylas almost falters, only to be saved by the healing of dawn, results in a cleric being captured for interrogation.

+kids might be at the palace.

+kids are the best vessel for new generation wizards

+he only served the king, the gods. the lord of bones, myrkul, relatively unknown to dawn.

+the gems embedded strengthens the users, enhancing their servitude to the king and the gods

+prince corvus of the west woods.

+name of the wizards, is bane, his god was a believer of bane.

+after trying to remove his gem, dawn purifies him with sacred flames, inevitably killing him.